NO MORE ENLIGHTENMENT

 Drawing water and chopping wood.”

 Over time, this thought became the koan: “Before enlightenment; chop wood, carry water.
 After enlightenment; chop wood, carry water.”
 A human’s pre-enlightenment status is that of being a slave to the requirements of wood and water to sustain life.
-After being enlightened—knowing you are one with everything—the work of chopping and carrying is still the same, only there is no thought of being enslaved.
+After being enlightened—knowing you are one with everything—chopping and carrying is still the same, only there is no thought of being enslaved.

 Returning to Judaism, the tradition in which I was raised and still identify, I am delighted to see the concept of enlightenment tied to the coming of the Messiah (or the Messianic Age, as more progressive Jews refer to it).
-As humanity prepares to meet the Messiah, it is learning to see and appreciate the divinity that is already present, and work towards improving themselves to increase the degree of goodness in this realm—just as one cleans a home and builds happy excitement to prepare for a visit from an honored guest.
-In Maimonides (Mishneh Torah, Laws of Kings 12:5) it is written, “And at that time there will be no hunger or war, no jealousy or rivalry.
+As humanity prepares to meet the Messiah, we are learning to see and appreciate the Divinity that is already present, and work towards improving ourselves.
+We get a deeper view of the Jewish idea of enlightenment in Maimonides’ Mishneh Torah Laws of Kings (12:5) where he writes an eloquent description of what it will be like when the Messiah comes: “And at that time there will be no hunger or war, no jealousy or rivalry.
 For the good will be plentiful, and all delicacies available as dust.
-The entire occupation of the world will be only to know G‑d. … Israel will be of great wisdom; they will perceive the esoteric truths and comprehend their Creator’s wisdom as is the capacity of man.
-As it is written: ‘For the earth shall be filed with the knowledge of G‑d, as the waters cover the sea….’”
+The entire occupation of the world will be only to know G-d. … Israel will be of great wisdom; they will perceive the esoteric truths and comprehend their Creator’s wisdom as is the capacity of man.
+As it is written: ‘For the earth shall be filled with the knowledge of G-d, as the waters cover the sea….’”

 I am so grateful to Ramesh Balsekar for the way he blended a life of business and spiritual exploration and teaching.
 Ramesh died in 2009, just one year after I interviewed him.
 He continued to hold daily satsang in his apartment in Mumbai until just before his death.
 May his soul be at peace.